Skip to Content

 Although, at the time of Moses’ birth, Deuteronomy won’t be written for many years to come, this verse comes to mind when I read this story of Miriam in the Bible:

 “Be strong and courageous.
-Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you.” – Deuteronomy 31:6
+Do not fear or be in dread of them, for it is the Lord your God who goes with you.
+He will not leave you or forsake you.”

 If you could have the courage of Miriam and step out in faith, what would you do right now?
-What is stopping you knowing that Psalm 27:1 tells us:
+What is stopping you from knowing that Psalm 27:1 tells us:

-“The Lord is my light and my salvation—
+The Lord is my light and my salvation;

 whom shall I fear?

-The Lord is the stronghold of my life—
+The Lord is the stronghold of my life;

 of whom shall I be afraid?”